Mono-to-multilayer transition in growing bacterial colonies

-We employ a minimal model of duplicating bacteria, where cells are represented as spherocylinders with a fixed diameter $d_{0}$ and a time-dependent length $l$ (excluding the caps on both ends), growing in three-dimensional space \cite{Farrell:2013,You:2018}.
-Whereas cells in bacterial colonies are potentially subject to a large variety of mechanical and biochemical stimuli, here we focus on three types of force: the repulsive forces associated with cell-cell and cell-substrate steric interactions and a vertical restoring force, representing either the attractive force due to adhesion of the cells with the ECM \cite{Beroz:2018}, or a mechanical compression from above \cite{Grant:2014,Duvernoy:2018}.
-All forces are treated as Hookean and, for simplicity, we set the elastic constant of the repulsive forces to be the same, $k$, and that of the attractive force to $k_{a}l$, to mimic the dependence of the restoring forces on the contact area.
-The length $l_{i}$ of the $i$-th cell increases in time with rate $g_{i}$ and, after having reached the value $l_{d}$, the cell divides into two identical daughter cells.
+We employ a toy model of duplicating bacteria \cite{Farrell:2013,You:2018,Ghosh:2015}, where cells are represented as spherocylinders with a fixed diameter $d_{0}$ and a time-dependent length $l$ (excluding the caps on both ends), growing in three-dimensional space and subject to Brownian motion \cite{SI}.
+Whereas cells in bacterial colonies are potentially subject to a large variety of mechanical and biochemical stimuli, here we focus on three types of forces: the repulsive forces associated with cell-cell and cell-substrate steric interactions and a vertical restoring force, representing either the attractive force due to adhesion of the cells with the extracellular matrix (ECM) \cite{Beroz:2018}, or a mechanical compression from above \cite{Grant:2014,Duvernoy:2018}.
+All forces are treated as Hookean.
+For simplicity, we assume cell-cell and cell-substrate repulsive interactions to be characterized by the same elastic constant $k=10$ ${\rm MPa}\,\upmu{\rm m}$, while we set the elastic constant associated with adhesion to be $k_{a}l$, to mimic the dependence of the restoring forces on the contact area.
+The length $l_{i}$ of the $i$th cell increases in time with rate $g_{i}$ and, after having reached the value $l_{d}$, the cell divides into two identical daughter cells.
 To avoid synchronous divisions, the growth rate of each cell is randomly chosen in the interval $g/2\le g_{i} \le 3g/2$, with $g$ the average growth rate.
-More detail about the model can be found in Ref. \cite{SI}.
-Fig. ~\ref{fig:snapshots} shows typical configurations of our {\em in silico} colonies at different time points.
-Consistent with the experimental evidence \cite{Su:2012,Grant:2014}, the colony initially expands as a perfect monolayer (Figs.~\ref{fig:snapshots}a,b) and, once it is sufficiently large, some cells are extruded and originate a second layer (Figs.~\ref{fig:snapshots}c,d).
+Our results remain unchanged in case of Gaussianly distributed growth rate \cite{SI}.
+In-depth studies and more realistic models of bacterial growth can be found, e.g., in Refs. \cite{Wang:2010,Amir:2014,TaheriAraghi:2015}.
+We stress that our model does not aim to accurately reproduce the traits of a specific bacterial family, but rather to abstract the essential features that all bacterial species undergoing the mono- to multilayer transition have in common.
+Figure ~\ref{fig:snapshots} shows typical configurations of our {\em in silico} colonies at different time points.
+Consistent with the experimental evidence \cite{Su:2012,Grant:2014}, the colony initially expands as a perfect monolayer [Figs. ~\ref{fig:snapshots}(a) and ~\ref{fig:snapshots}(b)] and, once it is sufficiently large, some cells are extruded and originate a second layer [Figs. ~\ref{fig:snapshots}(c) and ~\ref{fig:snapshots}(d)].
 See Ref.~\cite{SI} for time-lapse animations showing the growth dynamics of the colonies.